adzerk/audience-ios-objc-sdk/README.md

 A tracking event will log a user action in Velocidi's CDP.

-In order to send a tracking event, create an instance of `VSDKTrackingEvent`.
-Then, call the singleton instance of `VSDKVelocidi` and use the `track` method.
+In order to send a tracking event, create a JSON string representation of the event type you wish to send (or a equivalent `NSDictionary` representation) and call the `track` method.

 __Swift__
 ```swift